Auto-Responders That Actually Read the Email

 How MultiMail solves this

 MultiMail's inbound webhook delivers the full email to your agent the moment it arrives.
-The agent calls get_thread to load the complete conversation history, drafts a reply using your LLM of choice, then queues it via reply_email with gated_send mode.
-A human reviewer sees the draft alongside the original thread, approves or edits it, and MultiMail delivers.
+The agent loads the complete conversation history via GET /v1/mailboxes/{mailbox_id}/threads/{thread_id}, drafts a reply using your LLM of choice, then queues it via the reply endpoint (POST /v1/mailboxes/{mailbox_id}/reply/{email_id}).
+When the mailbox is in gated_send mode, the draft is held for review.
+A human reviewer sees the draft alongside the original thread, approves or rejects it, and MultiMail delivers.
 The agent handles reading and drafting; the human handles last-mile judgment.
-As you build confidence in specific email categories, you can shift them to monitored or autonomous mode without changing your agent's code.
+As you build confidence in specific email categories, you can shift the mailbox to monitored or autonomous mode without changing your agent's code.

 1